harmoniqs/NamedTrajectories.jl/README.md

 or editing the docs live:
 ```
 julia --project=docs
-> using LiveServer, Piccolo, Revise
+> using LiveServer, NamedTrajectories, Revise
 > servedocs(literate_dir="docs/literate", skip_dirs=["docs/src/generated", "docs/src/assets/"], skip_files=["docs/src/index.md"])
 ```

 > **Note:** `servedocs` needs to watch a subset of the files in the `docs/` folder.
 If it watches files that are generated on a docs build/re-build, `servedocs` will continuously try to re-serve the pages.
 >
 > To prevent this, ensure all generated files are included in the skip dirs or skip files args for `servedocs`.